elevien/math166/index.md

 **Presentations**

 Your presentation will be a 15 minute talk.
-It should essentially be a summary of your report and cover all the points above.
+It should essentially be a summary of your report and cover all the points mentioned <a href = "https://elevien.github.io/math166/math166_docs/papers.pdf">here</a>.
 You can either use slides or give a "chalk talk."

 ## Accessibility Needs